reefland/ansible-k3s-argocd-renovate/README.md

 For simplicity I show the variables within the inventory file.
 You can place these in respective group vars and host vars files.

 * `vip_endpoint_ip` specifies the IP address to be used for the Kubernetes API Load Balancer provided by Kube-vip
-* `vip_lb_ip_range` defines the IP address range kube-vip can use to provide IP addresses for LoadBalancer services.
+* `vip_lb_ip_range` a CIDR expression which defines the IP address range kube-vip can use to provide IP addresses for LoadBalancer services.
+* `traefik_lb_ip` defines the IP address to be used for the Traefik ingress controller Load Balancer.
+It must be within the range defined by `vip_lb_ip_range` CIDR.

 ---